 Now, if you’re the type that wants to build 32 forms and pour concrete, do I have the game for you: patio chess.
 You may have to set that pint down for a sec when you execute your next move with these bad boys, but nothing looks more fun for the thinking imbiber.

 Finally, spreading across beer gardens (like my favorite) and backyards faster than stomach flu on a playground (I can tell you all about that, too) is giant Jenga stacked wood blocks.
-Four (4) 2 x 4 x 16 pieces of wood (all cut to the same size, stacked in 23 levels) and a little sandpaper is all you need to have a spine-tingling outdoor game.
+Four (4) 2 x 4 x 16 pieces of wood (all cut to 10-1/2 inch blocks, stacked in 16 levels) and a little sandpaper are all you need to have a spine-tingling outdoor game.
 You can paint the ends for a livelier look if you’re so inclined, or go au naturel like I did here.